 - The larger your lunge, the more emphasis you will place on your gluteus maximus instead of your quadriceps.

-- The dumbbell lunge is a very beneficial exercise that helps you to develop the unilateral (one-sided) functional strength of your legs, which is important for athletic performance and everyday activities.
+- The dumbbell lunge is a very beneficial exercise that helps you to develop balance, coordination, and the unilateral (one-sided) functional strength of your lower body.

 - See also the dumbbell forward-leaning lunge, the dumbbell side lunge, and the dumbbell rear lunge.

 Dumbbell lunge video